Darcy McKeough

-After he retired from politics in 1978, he spent a further career in business administering to his companies McKeough Investments and McKeough Supply.
+After he retired from politics in 1978, McKeough spent a further career in business administering his companies McKeough Investments and McKeough Supply.
 He also spent time as a member of the board of Hydro One and was CEO of Union Gas.

 Background

 Born in Chatham, Ontario and educated at Ridley College in St. Catharines, Canada.
 After which received a Bachelor of Arts degree from the University of Western Ontario in 1954.

 Politics

-From 1960 to 1961 and 1962 to 1963, he was a member of the Chatham City Council.
+From 1960 to 1961 and 1962 to 1963, McKeough was a member of the Chatham City Council.

 In the 1963 provincial election, McKeough ran as the Progressive Conservative candidate in the southwestern Ontario riding of Kent West.
 He defeated Liberal candidate G.R.
 Newkirk by 1,739 votes.
 In 1967, he ran in the new riding of Chatham—Kent and defeated Liberal Tom Henry by 1,291 votes.
 He was re-elected in 1971, 1975 and 1977.

-In 1966 he was appointed to cabinet as a Minister without portfolio by Premier John Robarts.
+In 1966, McKeough was appointed to cabinet as a Minister without portfolio by Premier John Robarts.
 In 1967 he was promoted to Minister of Municipal Affairs after the previous minister, Wilf Spooner was defeated in the 1967 election.
 Among other things, he introduced legislation to create the city of Thunder Bay in Northern Ontario by an amalgamation of existing municipalities.

-In 1971, he entered the leadership race to replace Robarts who retired in December 1970.
+In 1971, McKeough entered the leadership race to replace Robarts who retired in December 1970.
 He was viewed as a compromise candidate between front runner Bill Davis and contender Allan Lawrence.
 He placed third in the contest which was won by Davis.
 After McKeough dropped out he endorsed Davis which was seen as a key move in Davis's narrow victory.
 In return, Davis appointed McKeough to the senior cabinet post of Treasurer of Ontario and Minister of Economics.

 In September 1972, McKeough resigned from cabinet when it was revealed in a story by The Globe and Mail that he was involved in a conflict of interest when, as Minister of Municipal Affairs, his ministry had approved a housing development in which he was financially involved.
-In his resignation announcement, McKeough claimed he had done nothing wrong but felt that he could no longer continue in his position when is credibility would be continually questioned.
+In his resignation announcement, McKeough claimed he had done nothing wrong but felt that he could no longer continue in his position when his credibility would be continually questioned.

-In 1973 he was returned to cabinet as Minister of Energy.
+In 1973, McKeough was returned to cabinet as Minister of Energy.
 In January 1975, he was restored to the posts of Treasurer and Minister of Economics and Intergovernmental Affairs.
 In August 1978 he retired from politics.